mickan123/KMeans-Image-Compression/src/README.txt

 - Must compile with c++11 or better.
-- Expected file is as described in the assignment spec.
 - Must set data_max and data_min constants at top of code
 - Number of iterations can be set as desired although for image compression it gets very slow quickly especially